mattwigway/gtfsrealtime-r/README.md

 ## Usage

-Currently, this library only supports reading vehicle position feeds.
-See [this vignette](https://projects.indicatrix.org/gtfsrealtime-r/articles/positions.html) for a walkthrough.
+See [this vignette](https://projects.indicatrix.org/gtfsrealtime-r/articles/positions.html) for a walkthrough of working with vehicle position feeds.
+Working with alerts and trip updates is similar; see the documentation for the relevant functions in the Reference tab.

+GTFS-realtime is a hierarchical format.